Savoy Hotel and Grill: Savoy Grill

 The Savoy Grill, located at 9th and Central, was a longstanding Kansas City, Missouri fine dining establishment that was founded in 1903 and gained historic landmark with the National Register of Historic Places in 1974.
 Many notable figures have visited the restaurant including Harry S. Truman who made frequent visits over his lunch hour when he was the owner/operator of a downtown haberdashery.
 Booth No. 4, known as the presidents' booth, has been host to Warren Harding, Harry S. Truman, Gerald Ford, and Ronald Reagan.
 During prohibition, rather than remove the bar, drapes were hung up to conceal its presence.
 The Grill was most famous for its seafood and steaks.

 Its slogan in the 1960s and 1970s was: "The Savoy Grill: A new, different, and exciting restaurant over sixty years old".

 The Savoy Grill closed in 2016.
 The hotel and restaurant remained closed until 2018 while new owners refurbished them.
 The restaurant was reopened as Savoy at 21c.
 The newly renovated hotel then joined Historic Hotels of America, a program of the National Trust for Historic Preservation, in 2019, and it remains a member in 2022.

-Brandon Brumback helms the kitchen as Executive Chef of the Savoy & 21c Museum Hotel.